Olivia Jordan (interpreter)

 Olivia Jordan (née Matthews; 28 January 1919 – 19 August 2021) was an ambulance driver in France at the start of the Second World War.
-She was the driver and interpreter of Charles de Gaulle in London from 1940 to 1943.
+She was the driver and interpreter for Charles de Gaulle in London from 1940 to 1943.

 Personal life

 Olivia Matthews was born 28 January 1919 in Bushey, Hertfordshire and grew up in Kent.
 She was the fourth daughter of Christabel (born Stogdon) and Trevor Matthews, the chairman of Grindlays Bank.
 She was educated at boarding school at Downe House School, Berkshire and with a French governess.
 In 1937 she attended a finishing school in Germany and saw Adolf Hitler in a tearoom during a visit to Munich, before he came to international significance.
 Her education resulted in her being fluent in English, French and German.

 In 1943 she married Peter Jordan, an architect.
 She then ceased working.
 They had two children and divorced after 25 years.
 She was a keen horse rider into her 90s.
 In her later years Jordan lived in the Elmbridge Retirement Village in Cranleigh, Sussex.
 She died 19 August 2021, at the age of 102.